Blog

 Read and Decode the Prompt (5–10 minutes)

 Read the assignment question at least twice.
 Underline the key instruction words: analyze, compare, argue, describe, evaluate, explain.
-These words dictate your essay type and approach.
-Identify any specific texts, theorists, or case studies you’re required to engage with.
-Check the formatting requirements — APA?
+Identify any specific texts or theorists required.
+Check formatting requirements — APA?
 MLA?
 Word limit?
 Submission date?
-Getting these basics wrong is a preventable mark loss.
-This step also prevents the nightmare scenario of writing 950 words and realizing you answered the wrong question entirely.

 2